dwyl/image-classifier/deployment.md

 # 4. Deploy again!

-Now that we've made the needed changes, we can deploy the application again!
+Now that we've made the needed changes, we can deploy the application again! <br />
 Simply run `fly launch`
 and re-use the same configuration
 (we've already run `fly launch` prior,